Be Your Own Health Hero - Talk to your GP or pharmacist about which vaccinations will best protect you this winter season

 People who have a higher chance of experiencing severe illness from COVID-19 will benefit from having another booster dose to increase their vaccine protection as we enter winter.
 It is not currently recommended that everyone receives a second booster dose (Winter Vaccine Dose) but you should talk to their GP about their eligibility if you are:

-You can have your second booster dose four months after your initial booster dose.
+You can have your winter vaccine dose three months after your initial booster dose.

 Can I Get Vaccinated After Having COVID-19?

 Yes!
 You can receive your next vaccination once you have recovered from your COVID-19 symptoms.
-Vaccination can be deferred up to four months after COVID-19 infection, however if you have prolonged symptoms you should talk to your doctor about when it is best to vaccinate.
+It is recommended that you wait three months after COVID-19 infection for your next vaccine dose, however if you have prolonged symptoms you should talk to your doctor about when it is best to vaccinate.

-Do I Need a Flu Vaccination in Addition to a COVID-19 Vaccination?
+Should I Get a Flu Vaccination in Addition to a COVID-19 Vaccination?

 Yes!
 Health professionals are concerned about the predicted rise in cold and flu infections this year now that people are moving about more freely.
 For maximum protection it's recommended you get your flu vaccination, in addition to keeping your COVID-19 vaccinations current.
 You can get even have your flu vaccination on the same day as your COVID-19 vaccine.